askmike/gekko/docs/internals/plugins.md

   This method will be fed an advice like:

       {
-        recommandation: [position to take, either long or short],
+        recommendation: [position to take, either long or short],
         portfolio: [amount of portfolio you should move to position] }